sonic2kk/steamtinkerlaunch/README.md

 # features:

 * define any env variable you want for every single game, f.e PROTON* , DXVK* variables, MANGOHUD, RADV_PERFTEST, WINE* and so on* custom program launch before or instead the game itself
-* custom program launch before or instead the game itself
+* custom program launch before or instead the game itself (also windows exes in the same proton WINEPREFIX)
 * winetricks before game launch
 * gamemoderun
 * notifier